cpeirens/puppet-agent_migration/README.md

 1. `sudo runuser -l peadmin -c 'mco rpc migrate test_activation -I /vm_001/'`
 2. `sudo runuser -l peadmin -c 'mco rpc migrate agent_from_3_to_4 to_fqdn=devcorepptl918.matrix.sjrb.ad to_ip=10.15.185.90  -I /vm_001/ -v'`

+## Limitations

+* Puppet Enteprise
+* Tested On:
+    * RHEL 6.4
+    * CentOS 6.4
+* the `agent_from_3_to_4` currently has a hard coded url to a puppet tar.
+It won't work outside our firewall .. yet.
+    * TODO: allow injecting url for tarball to uninstall puppet 3.

+## Development

+Pull Requests are welcome.
+Please rebase and squash before submitting, and use a feature branch.

+For more details: CONTRIBUTING.md.

+## Release Notes/Contributors/Etc

+See the `CHANGELOG`.